Cengkaruk/qiscus-sdk-web/README.md

 ```
 ## Get Your App ID

-To start building app using Qiscus Web Chat SDK you need a key called APP ID.
+To start building app using Qiscus Web Chat SDK you need a key called `APP ID`.
-This APP ID acts as identifier of your Application so that Qiscus can connect
+This `APP ID` acts as identifier of your Application so that Qiscus can connect
-your user to other users on the same APP ID.
-You can get your APP ID here.
+your user to other users on the same `APP ID`.
+You can get your `APP ID` [here](https://www.qiscus.com/dashboard).

-You can find your APP ID on your Qiscus app dashboard.
+You can find your `APP ID` on your Qiscus app dashboard.
 Here you can see the
 picture as a reference.

 ![App ID Location](https://cdn.rawgit.com/qiscus/qiscus-sdk-web/feature/docs/docs/images/app-id.png "Your APP ID location")